logiflo/snowplow-embeded-fridge/README.md

 - my_fridge: The Django service that host the fridge webapp.
 - micro: The snowplow micro service that listens for tracking data from fridge application.

+# How to see the tracking data

+The tracking data can be seen at the folowing urls:
+- `<webapp_url>/micro/all`:
+Get a summary with the number of good and bad events currently in the cache.
+- `<webapp_url>/micro/good`:
+Query the good events (events that have been successfully validated).
+- `<webapp_url>/micro/bad`: Query the bad events (events that failed validation).
+- `<webapp_url>/micro/reset`: Delete all events from the cache.

+More detailed information can be found [here](https://github.com/snowplow-incubator/snowplow-micro).
 # Requirements

 - Python 3.6 or above.